 The Roar of Silence: Poetry Born From Grief

 Grief is a funny thing.
-It can come without warning like a thief in the night ready to steal your joy and peace of mind.
-When it arrives, there is a type of silence, heaviness and uncertainty that fills the air.
-For many the desire to isolate and withdraw is overwhelming and debilitating; manifesting itself in various ways.
-For others, that grief and pain associated with a loss can be turned into a purpose for bigger than they ever imagined.
+It can arrive without warning like a thief in the night, ready to steal your joy and peace of mind.
+When it appears, there is often a silence, heaviness, and uncertainty that fills the air.
+For many, the desire to isolate and withdraw can feel overwhelming and debilitating, manifesting itself in countless ways.

-I would like to introduce and shine a spotlight on Mr. Daniel Stern.
-The author of the book “The Roar of Silence A poetry resource for grief and loss.”
-Mr. Stern reached out to me and suggested that it his works may be useful to others that are grieving.
-He sent me some of his poems and they were beautiful.
-A true testimony of how someone has turned their pain into purpose to help others while also healing their own hearts.
+Today, I would like to introduce and shine a spotlight on Mr. Daniel Stern, author of The Roar of Silence: A Poetry Resource for Grief and Loss.
+Mr. Stern reached out to me and shared that he believed his work could be helpful to others navigating grief.
+After reading several of his poems, I understood exactly what he meant.
+His words were heartfelt, honest, and deeply moving; a beautiful example of someone turning pain into purpose while continuing to heal their own heart along the way.

 Mr. Daniel Stern is a retired engineer-turned-astronomer, astrophotographer, and poet whose work explores grief, silence, memory, and renewal.
 His writing lives at the intersection of science and emotion, where careful observation becomes reflection and language reaches toward what cannot be measured.
 With a lifelong foundation in analytical thinking, Stern brings a quiet precision to his poetry—grounding it in lived experience while allowing space for ambiguity, wonder, and the unspoken.